elailai94/SquareSwapper5000/README.md

 - **levelup** increases the difficulty level of the game by one.
 The board is cleared and a new board is created for that level.
 If there is no higher level, this command has no effect.
 - **leveldown** is the same as above, but this time decreasing the difficulty level of the game by one.
 - **restart** clears the board and starts a new game at the same level.
+- **help** provides a list of the available game commands.
+A key is provided to inform the player of how the encoding in the text display corresponds to the shapes and colours used in the graphical display.
+Additionally, there is an objective for the completion of the current level which the player is on.

 ### Known Issues
 - Ncurses and Xwindow library has memory leaks